ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * A query with N segments, where N >= 0, all of which are [child segments](#child-segment), produces a nodelist consisting of nodes precisely at depth N in the input value.

+If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in distinct runs of the query.

 ## Root Identifier

 ### Syntax